AdobeDocs/marketo.en/help/sky/my-token-link.md

    >[!NOTE]
    >
-   >If Include mkt_tok is checked, Marketo displays a link
-   >preview of the branded tracking domain (e.g., http://
-   >mkto-sjqe3355.com/mn/...).
-If you clear this checkbox, the
-   >link is changed.
-If you turn off link tracking for emails or
-   >landing pages, >the URL will be shortened to its basic
+   >If Include mkt_tok is checked, Marketo displays a link preview of the branded tracking domain (e.g., http:// mkto-sjqe3355.com/mn/...).
+If you clear this checkbox, the link is changed.
+If you turn off link tracking for emails or landing pages, >the URL will be shortened to its basic length (e.g., www.examplepage.com).
-   >length (e.g., www. >examplepage.com).

 1. Optionally, under Advanced, you can customize your link using CSS.
 Click **Save**.